virusfunk/TauID_deprecated/README.md

     * Detail 2 : [PDG/tau Branching Fractions](https://pdg.lbl.gov/2011/reviews/rpp2011-rev-tau-branching-fractions.pdf)

 ## Environment
+* CUDA 11.1 & cuDNN 8.
-* Tensorflow nightly version is used because Nvidia RTX 3090 needs cuDNN 8.
+* Tensorflow nightly version(>=2.5) is used because Nvidia RTX 3090 needs cuDNN 8.
 * ROOT 6.24.00 is used.
     * ROOT 6.20.04 seems to have a bug in loading data to `numpy.ndarray`.

 ## Dataset